neurodroid/stimfit/doc/sphinx/linux_install_guide/downloads.rst

 These dependencies are required to build stimfit.

-1. Boost: C++ libraries
+1. **Boost:** C++ libraries

 ::

       >>> apt-get install libboost-dev

-2. Lapack: A package for linear algebra.
+2. **Lapack:** A package for linear algebra.
 To install it just type as root:

 ::

       >>> apt-get install liblapack-dev

-3. fftw: The C subroutine library for computing the discrete Fourier transformations.
+3. **fftw:** The C subroutine library for computing the discrete Fourier transformations.
 To install the package type as root:

 ::

       >>> apt-get install libfftw3-3 libfftw3-dev

-4. NumPy: This package allows easy array computations from the Python shell.
+4. **NumPy:** This package allows easy array computations from the Python shell.

 ::

       >>> apt-get install python-numpy

-5. HDF5 This is the hierarchical Data Format 5 (HDF5) to manage large amount of data.
+5. **HDF5:** This is the hierarchical Data Format 5 (HDF5) to manage large amount of data.

 ::